andreivcodes/andreiv.dev/content/articles/spacemesh-cloud-initialization/index.md

 This should open Smapp.

-- Go ahead and restore or set up a new account. **Don't forget to write down the passphrase!!!**
+- Restore or set up a new account. **Don't forget to write down the passphrase!!!**

-- Set up PoST generation
+- Set up PoST generation.
+I won't go into details about this.
+Spacemesh has a guide [here](https://spacemesh.io/start/#spacemesh-app)
   - the default folder - /home/user/post
   - 16 files of 64GB, resulting in 1TB PoST data
   - Nvidia GPU

 Data generation will take a long time.
-It would be a shame if we did something wrong and it's not generating it in the right place, right?
+It would be a shame if something went wrong and it's not generating it in the right place, right?

 - Come back after about 30 minutes, open the file explorer and go to _/Home/post_.
 You should see something similar to this